satellite-image-deep-learning/techniques/README.md

 * Use [Glue](https://aws.amazon.com/glue) for data preprocessing - or use Sagemaker
 * To orchestrate basic data pipelines use [Step functions](https://aws.amazon.com/step-functions/).
 Use the [AWS Step Functions Workflow Studio](https://aws.amazon.com/blogs/aws/new-aws-step-functions-workflow-studio-a-low-code-visual-tool-for-building-state-machines/) to get started.
 Read [Orchestrating and Monitoring Complex, Long-running Workflows Using AWS Step Functions](https://aws.amazon.com/blogs/architecture/field-notes-orchestrating-and-monitoring-complex-long-running-workflows-using-aws-step-functions/).
 Note that step functions are defined in JSON
 * If step functions are too limited or you want to write pipelines in python and use Directed Acyclic Graphs (DAGs) for workflow management, checkout hosted [AWS managed Airflow](https://aws.amazon.com/managed-workflows-for-apache-airflow/).
 Read [Orchestrate XGBoost ML Pipelines with Amazon Managed Workflows for Apache Airflow](https://aws.amazon.com/blogs/machine-learning/orchestrate-xgboost-ml-pipelines-with-amazon-managed-workflows-for-apache-airflow/) and checkout [amazon-mwaa-examples](https://github.com/aws-samples/amazon-mwaa-examples)
 * [Sagemaker](https://aws.amazon.com/sagemaker/) is a whole ecosystem of ML tools that includes a hosted Jupyter environment for training of ML models.
 There are also tools for deployment of models using docker.
+Read [Build GAN with PyTorch and Amazon SageMaker](https://aws.amazon.com/blogs/machine-learning/build-gan-with-pytorch-and-amazon-sagemaker/)
-[SageMaker Studio Lab](https://studiolab.sagemaker.aws/) is a recent release which competes with Google colab being free to use with no credit card or AWS account required
+* [SageMaker Studio Lab](https://studiolab.sagemaker.aws/) competes with Google colab being free to use with no credit card or AWS account required
 * [Deep learning AMIs](https://aws.amazon.com/machine-learning/amis/) are EC2 instances with deep learning frameworks preinstalled.
 They do require more setup from the user than Sagemaker but in return allow access to the underlying hardware, which makes debugging issues more straightforward.
 There is a [good guide to setting up your AMI instance on the Keras blog](https://blog.keras.io/running-jupyter-notebooks-on-gpu-on-aws-a-starter-guide.html)
 * Specifically created for deep learning inferencing is [AWS Inferentia](https://aws.amazon.com/machine-learning/inferentia/)
 * [Rekognition](https://aws.amazon.com/rekognition/custom-labels-features/) custom labels is a 'no code' annotation, training and inferencing service.
 Read [Training models using Satellite (Sentinel-2) imagery on Amazon Rekognition Custom Labels](https://ryfeus.medium.com/training-models-using-satellite-imagery-on-amazon-rekognition-custom-labels-dd44ac6a3812).
 For a comparison with Azure and Google alternatives [read this article](https://blog.roboflow.com/automl-vs-rekognition-vs-custom-vision/)